thedynamiclinker/sudocode/zero/bible/1 - Genesis.md

 - 17:3.
 YHWH continues "I'll make you a promise!
 You’ll become a father of a mass of nations."
 - 17:5.
 YHWH continues.
 "I'll, I'll, I'll, I'll, I'll change your name.
 I'll give you a new name.
 Ha.
 Abraham.
 Extra ha.
 For free.
 Comes with the pussy which I promise is coming soon."
 - 17:6.
 YHWH keeps promising pussy. ("And I’ll make you very, very fruitful and make you into nations.
 And kings will come out of you.")
 - 17:7.
 And I'll make the same promise to your kids too see.
-I'll let your children cum inside everyone too.
+I'll let your children come inside everyone too.
 Whoever they want.
 - 17:8.
 And you can have Canaan forever.
-And cum in it.
+And come in it.
 - 17:9.
 And in exchange you, you, you, you do whatever I say.
 And your family.
 Forever.
 - 17:10.
 This is my promise to you ok?
 You, you, you, you get to cut part of your dick off.
-The front part that keeps the cum from cumming more harder.
+The front part that keeps the come from coming more harder.
 - 17:12.
 Cut, just cut the dick off ok.
 Just the front.
 8 days old, cut a little off the front.
 All your people do that too.
 People you make or people you buy.
 That's fine, buy em, just make sure the dick, cut, cut the dick.
 - 17:15: YHWH continues: "Your wife, she gets a new name too.
 Wtf kind of name is Sarai?
 It's like Sarah but wrong.
 She's Sarah from now on.
 It's easier."
 - 17:16: YHWH says "And I'll make her pussy work again too, so it can make people again.
 With your dick."
 - 17:17: Abraham laughs at YHWH and goes "She's a HUNDRED years old."
 (And Abraham fell on his face and laughed and said in his heart, “Will he be born to someone who’s a hundred years old?!
 And will Sarah, who’s ninety years old, give birth?!”)
 - 17:18.
 YHWH says Abram's current actual son isn't his successor.
 YHWH says a pretend son who doesn't exist yet but I promise he will is gonna be the real guy.
 And he names that son now, in advance.
 It'll be Isaac.
 - 17:23.
 Abraham goes "Jesus Christ."
 And he gathers all his blood relatives and the ones he bought, and he says "Look guys, I've got good news and bad news.
 You've gotta cut part of your dicks off."
 (And Abraham took Ishmael, his son, and all his homeborn and everyone purchased with his money, every male among the men of Abraham’s house, and he circumcised the flesh of their foreskin in that very day, as God had spoken with him.)

+---

 ## Genesis 6